woman's divorce

 • Both spouses have read and stated they understand the contents of the summary dissolution brochure.

 If a couple cannot mutually agree on how the assets and debts will be divided in their divorce, the court will attempt an equitable distribution of the marital estate with no consideration given to marital misconduct.
 The court considers all property owned by either or both parties, no matter how the title is held and when or how it was acquired.
-In making the determination on how the assets and debts will be divided, the court will consider how long the the couple was married, the age, occupation, and vocational skills of each party, the amount and sources of income, custodial provisions, the liabilities and future needs of each spouse, as well as the opportunity to acquire capital assets and income in the future.
+In making a determination on the division of the marital estate, a judge will consider how long the couple was married, the age, occupation, and vocational skills of each party, the amount and sources of income, custodial provisions, the liabilities and future needs of each spouse, as well as the opportunity to acquire capital assets and income in the future.
 For property acquired before marriage or by inheritance or gift, the court may consider a spouse's contribution as a homemaker and his or her contribution to the upkeep of the property, and whether the property distribution will serve in lieu of or in addition to maintenance

 Will I be able to get alimony?

 The legal term for alimony in Montana is "Maintenance".
-Maintenance may be awarded to either spouse if the court determines the dependent spouse lacks the property, resources, or employability to be self-supporting.
-The court may also consider how long the couple was married, the standard of living established during the marriage, whether it would be appropriate for the custodial parent to work outside the home, the amount of time it would take to receive training to become employable, the age and physical capability of the dependent spouse, and obligated spouse's ability to pay support.
+Either party may be awarded alimony if the court determines the dependent spouse lacks the property, resources, or employability to be self-supporting.
+The court may also consider how long the parties were married, the standard of living established during the marriage, whether it would be appropriate for the custodial parent to work outside the home, the amount of time it would take to receive training to become employable, the age and physical capability of the dependent spouse, and obligated spouse's ability to pay support.
 Maintenance generally ends when the dependent spouse remarries or if either party dies, unless agreed to otherwise.

 Can I revert to my maiden name?